 Would you believe me if I said that up until a few years ago most basement conversions were permitted development?
 Yes, it is true.
 Nowadays most basement conversions require a planning application particularly if you are excavating deeper or wider than an existing cellar or basement.

-What makes matters a bit tricky is that some of the rules can vary across different planning authorities which means you should really have a word with the local planning officer about your basement ideas before instructing your architect to create basement conversion plans.
+What makes matters a bit tricky is that some of the rules can vary across different planning authorities which means you should really have a word with the local planning officer about your basement ideas before instructing your designer to create basement conversion plans.

 3: THE GEO TECHNICAL SURVEY